-Proudly Serving Dallas-Fort Worth and Surrounding Areas
+Proudly Serving Dallas-Fort Worth, Amarillo, Oklahoma City, and Surrounding Areas

-It's too hot to do this in the summer so now is the time to get up there and see how everything is looking.
+It's too hot to do this in the summer, so now is the time to get up there and see how everything is looking.
 You will also be able to see where there might be a draft coming from an open area.
 This will help prevent any water damage from outside and keep your heating costs down in the winter.

 Moisture is the number one problem when maintaining a home.
-It is best to keep it away from your foundation so keeping your gutters clear of debris in the fall will help prevent ice from building up in the winter.
+It is best to keep it away from your foundation, so keeping your gutters clear of debris in the fall will help prevent ice from building up in the winter.
 Keeping them clear will also help prevent fire damage to your home.

 Since trees are dormant in the Fall, it's a great time to plant one, and easier on the root system.
 Find a spot that can help block wind in the winter and provide shade during the hot summer months to lower your energy bills.

 Bikes, lawn tools, and pool supplies are probably overtaking your garage.
 Organize your garage so you can fit your car (and other things) in it during the winter.
 There are some great shelving options and hooks, and other items that utilize space well.
 Plus, you can leave the garage door open and enjoy the weather as you work!

 May 15, 2023